FBLCD/laser_comm_arduino/README.md

 * [@Layton-Coder](https://github.com/Layton-Coder)

 ## License
 This project is licensed under the GPL (v3) license.
-See `LICENSE.GPL` for more details.
+See `LICENSE` for more details.